 You must replace your license plates and registration stickers immediately if they’re lost, stolen, damaged, or made illegible in any way.
 Here’s how you request duplicate or substitute license plates and stickers.

 To replace your license plates, you’ll need:

 - A completed application for your plate type.

-- Application for Replacement Plates, Stickers, Documents (REG 156) for standard, disabled person/veteran, exempt, foreign organization, off-highway vehicle, or two-dolly plates.
+- Application for Replacement Stickers or Documents (REG 156) for disabled person/veteran, exempt, foreign organization, off-highway vehicle, or two-dolly plates.

 - Special Interest License Plate Application (REG 17) for special interest license plates.